Scalloped hammerheads are common and seen in large numbers in Malpelo

 A huge ball of snapper heading into deeper water to avoid predators and a few photographers!

-A silky shark approaches the group in the blue
+A large Galapagos shark approaches the group in the blue

 A flounder glides over the rocks searching for a place to hide